 rail, Banff from hiking trails, and stereo-panoramic movies in Jerusalem,

 Dubrovnik, Angkor, and Timbuktu.
+His living room projections (as well as object, face, and eyeball projections) were precursors to today’s large-scale projection mapping.
 His work is an unusual combination of

 webcams and camera